Academy professor

-In some countries, an academy professor is a scientist appointed to function as professor and/or conferred to the official professor rank by the academy of sciences of that country, rather than by any university establishment.
+In some countries, an academy professor is a scientist appointed to function as professor and/or conferred to the official professor rank by the academy of sciences of that country, rather than by a university establishment.

-Such scientists are seen to exceed the ordinary university professors in research qualification and are elected on a competitive basis.
+Such scientists are seen to exceed the ordinary university professors in terms of research qualification—they are elected on a competitive basis.
 The academy professors have an employment relationship with the organizations where their research posts are located.
 Such academy professors exist in Finland, Russia and Kazakhstan.
-Some academies, such as the Chinese Academy of Sciences, may also award the honorary academy professor titles.
+Some academies, such as the Chinese Academy of Sciences, recognize the honorary academy professors with award titles.